hitikadwani/Deezer_Social_network/README.md

 Introduction:

-This Dataset is acquired from Deezer in November 2017.
+This Dataset is acquired from Deezer,a Music Streaming Platform, in November 2017.
 The Dataset comprises information regarding Interactions of Users on Deezer Platform from Romania.
 This network helps us to understand how users interact, by analyzing key metrics like Betweenness Centrality and Clustering Coefficient, Page Rank and Indegree.
 This will help us understand how people connect and share music on Deezer,a music streaming Platform.